 - Any type of nuts will work for this recipe.
 Walnuts and almonds are so delicious!

-- You can make these a day in advance, let the dough rest in the fridge overnight and when you’re ready to bake them, allow them to come to room temperature.
+- You can make these up to 3 days in advance.
+Just let the dough balls rest in the fridge overnight and bake when ready.
 They’ll taste even better!